ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/nixos-with-flakes-enabled.md

 Now run `sudo nixos-rebuild switch` to apply the configuration, and no changes will be made to the system, because we imported the old configuration file in `/etc/nixos/flake.nix`, so the actual state we declared remains unchanged.

 ### Manage system software through Flakes

 After the switch, we can now manage the system through Flakes.
-The most common requirement for managing a system is to install softwares.
+The most common requirement for managing a system is to install packges.
 We have seen how to install packages through `environment.systemPackages` before, and these packages are all from the official nixpkgs repository.

 Now let's learn how to install packages from other sources through Flakes.
 This is much more flexible than installing from nixpkgs directly.
 The most obvious benefit is that you can easily set the version of the software.

-Use [helix](https://github.com/helix-editor/helix) editor as an example, first we need to add the helix as an input into `flake.nix`:
+Use [helix](https://github.com/helix-editor/helix) editor as an example, first, we need to add the helix as an input into `flake.nix`:

 ```nix
 {